5/7/2025

 Scott Buck

-Great.
-And I'm curious, you guys did the announced the special dividend at the end of March.
+Great and I'm curious.
+You guys announced the special dividend at the end of March.
 This is clearly not the first special dividend that you guys have done in the last few years.
-Is there a, what's the thought process around moving towards a more regular quarterly dividend versus the occasional special?
+What's the thought process around moving towards a more regular quarterly dividend versus the occasional special?

 speaker